neicnordic/sda-pipeline/cmd/backup/backup.md

 ## Configuration

-There are a number of options that can be set for the verify service.
+There are a number of options that can be set for the backup service.
 These settings can be set by mounting a yaml-file at `/config.yaml` with settings.

 ex.